 It’s a small way of asking the question, What would this corner of the world look like if women’s accomplishments had not been systematically, structurally, and historically drowned out by men’s?
 What does women’s signal sound like here when we get rid of men’s noise?
 Books by men are still there.
 They’re not being banned, removed, or even mentioned as “unworthy” in any way.
 Men’s books are simply being silenced for two weeks to let women’s work shine.
 What a powerful, feminist, sociologically imaginative statement.

-Happy International Women’s Day!Tristan Bridges, PhD is a professor at The College at Brockport, SUNY.
+Happy International Women’s Day!Tristan Bridges, PhD is a professor at the University of California, Santa Barbara.
 He is the co-editor of Exploring Masculinities: Identity, Inequality, Inequality, and Change with C.J.
 Pascoe and studies gender and sexual identity and inequality.
 You can follow him on Twitter here.
 Tristan also blogs regularly at Inequality by (Interior) Design.